Pacific County, WA

 I don't have to drive 60-miles round-trip to the hill and back, just

 to hit the reset button.
-The Bandwidth used by the IRLP connection
+The Internet bandwidth used by the IRLP connection

 is minimal, and I have never noticed any speed reduction in my normal

 on-line activities.
-The link is full-duplex, allowing commands to be sent
+The control link is full-duplex, allowing commands to be sent

 at any time, even when the IRLP link is talking.
 I much prefer this to